 STEM Makerspace

-Aspire is creating a 1,400 square foot “Makerspace,” which will allow us to:
+Aspire recently opened a 1,400 square foot “Makerspace,” which will allow us to:

 • Incorporate science labs, coding classes, video/design projects, robotics demonstrations, structured play, and other interactive activities into our programming.
 In addition to being fun, these STEM activities will introduce students to new skills and technologies that are relevant to STEM-related high school, college, and career pathways.